vaibhavgits/LFCS-Notes/stuff/EssentialCommands.md

 Log in:

+There are four ways to login:

-* To log into local environment you must provide, when prompted, *userID* and *password* for both graphical and text mode
+1. Local text-mode console: To log into local environment you must provide, when prompted, *userID* and *password* for both graphical and text mode.
+2. Local graphical-mode console: To login into local GUI, you also need to type *userID* and *password*.
-* To login into a remote text environment you can use command `ssh`
+3. Remote graphical-mode console: To login into a remote graphical environment you can use command `ssh -X` or softwares like `VNC Viewer` or `RDP` in Windows.
-* To login into a remote graphical environment you can use command `ssh -X`
+4. Remote text-mode console: To login into a remote text environment you can use command `ssh`*.
+Before SSH, telnet was there but it's not secure.

+* Difference between SSH and Telnet
+ * Telnet and SSH both are Layer7 application layer protocols and both use TCP (Transmission Control Protocol) at the transport layer.
+ * The most significant difference between SSH and Telnet is that Telnet transfers the data in the form of simple plaintext, whereas SSH uses encrypted format for data transmission and also it uses a secure channel.

 Once logged command `w` can be used to show who is logged and what they are doing: